 This article is going to explore the most popular options for riders and which ones that you should consider adding to your plan.
 If you have any additional questions about these riders, please contact one of our experienced agents and they would be happy to answer those questions.

-With the disability income rider attached to a life insurance policy, the policy holder can collect a regular income from the insurance company if they become disabled and cannot work.
+With the disability income rider attached to a life insurance policy, the policy holder can collect some income if they become disabled and cannot work.
 The policy will specify the amount of the income and whether it is paid for a certain amount of time or for the total length of the individual’s disability.

 Term Conversion Rider

 Term life insurance provides coverage for a certain period of time such as 15 or 20 years.
 Permanent life insurance, such as whole life or universal life, will provide coverage throughout one’s entire life (provided that the premiums are paid).

 By obtaining a term conversion rider, the policy holder of a term life policy will be able to convert the term policy into permanent coverage without the need to undergo a medical exam to prove his or her insurability.

 This type of coverage option can be especially attractive for those who are just starting out in their careers or families and who need life insurance coverage but don’t have enough funds to secure all of their coverage with a permanent life insurance plan.
 In most cases, there will be a deadline for when the policy holder must convert their term policy over to a permanent plan.